Probability distribution function of crossover frequency of operational amplifiers: Experiment with closed-loop circuit for determination of

 There is no doubt that the engineers from those times were familiar with operational calculus and complex analysis.
-But that is not the case for the contemporary textbooks in electronics entitled in the style ``The Handicraft of Electronics'' addressed to users abhorring complex numbers and differentiation.
+But that is not the case for the contemporary textbooks in electronics addressed to users abhorring complex numbers and differentiation.
 This probably is the main reason a method for the crossover frequency $f_0$ measurement not to be described.
-A method for determination of $f_0$ is well described in the book by Dostal \cite[Chap.~5, Sec.
-5.2.2, Fig.~5.11,~p.~150]{Dostal}.
-However despite this textbook explanation as a rule most of the users are unable to determine $f_0$, and many of producers of operational amplifiers are giving in the specifications values of $f_0$ significantly differing from the measured values.
+A method for determination of $f_0$ described in Ref.~\cite{Dostal} requires significant time for the measurement.
+However, despite this textbook explanation as a rule most of the users are unable to determine $f_0$, and many manufacturers of operational amplifiers give in their specifications values for $f_0$ significantly differing from the measured values.